drasyl/drasyl/docs/content/getting-started.md

 For example, you should listen for `NodeOnlineEvent` before start sending messages, and pause when `NodeOfflineEvent` has been received.

-!!! info "Advanced References"

-    If you are interested in the life cycle of the individual events, you can find a state diagram [here](../architecture/diagrams/#node-events).

 ## Sending Messages

 Every message that is to be sent requires a recipient address.